 It’s important to understand that trustees of super funds (including self-managed super funds) need to comply with super legislation when paying benefits to fund members.
 Failure to do so can lead to harsh penalties being imposed by the Australian Taxation Office (ATO).

 Are there limitations on how you access your super when you cease employment after 60?

 When you’re eligible to access your super because you’ve met the ceased employment condition of release, you can choose to take your super payments as a lump sum, as an income stream (also known as a superannuation pension) or as a combination of the two.

 What are the tax implications?

-When you cease employment after the age of 60 you can withdraw your super tax free, regardless of whether you receive lump sum payments, an income stream or a bit of both.
+If you’re a member of a taxed fund (the most common type) then you can withdraw your super tax free after age 60, regardless of whether you receive lump sum payments, an income stream or a bit of both.

 Can you change your mind and go back to work later?

 Yes, you can.
 You can even get a job with a new employer straight away.

 The only criterion to meet this condition of release is to cease an employment arrangement with one current employer after you turn 60.

 Prior to 1 July 2022, you could only make further contributions to your super beyond age 67 if you satisfied the work test and were no older than 74.
 To meet the work test, you had to work a minimum of 40 hours in any consecutive period of 30 days.